ahmedfendri1/Instagram-hashtag-liker/README.md

    Be sure that you downloaded the correct version which matches the Chrome browser version.
    Copy the downloaded  chromdriver file and past it in C:\
 6) Install the required libraries needed for the script.
-   To install the libraries open the Command Prompt, navigate to the folder where you downloaded the script and write the following command: pip install -r requirements.txt
+   To install the libraries:
+   - open the Command Prompt (cmd)
+   - navigate to the folder where you downloaded the script (for example if you donwloaded it in C:\Users\arnol\OneDrive\Documents\GitHub\Instagram-hashtag-liker) then you should      write in the Command Prompt: cd C:\Users\arnol\OneDrive\Documents\GitHub\Instagram-hashtag-liker
+   - Write the following command: pip install -r requirements.txt

-That is all, you can now run the script like_hastags.py and follow the instructions ;)
+That is all, you can now run the script like_hastags.py and follow the instructions ;) The script will ask you to enter your Username and password then the hashtag and number of likes.